LimeDrive/stream-fusion/docs/en/Manager/manager.md

 ## Installation Guide

-The installation process for the Stremio Add-on Manager is simple.
+The installation process for the Stremio Addon Manager is simple.
 Follow these steps to set it up:

 ### 1. Create the Installation Directory

-First, create a new directory for the Stremio Add-on Manager:
+First, create a new directory for the Stremio Addon Manager:

 ```bash
 mkdir stremio-addon-manager